Barbara Creed

-Barbara Creed (born 30 September 1943) is a professor of cinema studies in the School of Culture and Communication at the University of Melbourne.
+Barbara Creed (born 30 September 1943) is an Australian professor of cinema studies in the School of Culture and Communication at the University of Melbourne.
 She is the author of six books on gender, feminist film theory, and the horror genre.
 Creed is a graduate of Monash and La Trobe universities where she completed doctoral research using the framework of psychoanalysis and feminist theory to examine horror films.
 She is known for her cultural criticism.

 Early life

 Barbara Creed is a well-known Australian commentator on film and media.
 She is a graduate of Monash and La Trobe University, completing her doctrinal thesis and research on the cinema of horror.
 Creed pursued the use of feminist theory and psychoanalysis in her examination of horror films.
 She currently works within the School of Culture and Communication at the University of Melbourne where she is a professor of Cinema Studies.
 Her current research includes human rights and animal ethics on screen.

 Overall, Creed's work is of interest to feminist theory and psychoanalysis and how these theories can be applied to horror films.
 Her work seriously considers the subjects of feminism, psychoanalysis, and post-culturalism.
 Her themes of investigation incorporate, horror cinema, depictions of sex, and feminism.
 Creed's work relies on a number of theorists including Sigmund Freud, and Julia Kristeva.

 Julia Kristeva is one of Creed's major feminist influencers, as she studied Kristeva in great depth, particularly with her examination of the abject.
 Creed wrote an essay on Kristeva and film in 1985 for the British Film Journal.
 Creed's The Monstrous-Feminine was published in 1993 and clearly draws inspiration from her earlier work on Kristeva.